 By the age of 7, he was already accomplished on both the Irish tin whistle and baroque recorder and was composing songs on piano and organ.
 He got his first flute at age 8, performed at Carnegie Hall at 11 and entered the Juilliard School pre-college program on scholarship at 12.

 Whilst pursuing his early conservatory education, Grace also developed his craft in celtic folk, progressive rock and jazz.
-He attended Purchase College in New York as a performance major, won multiple young artist classical competitions and in 1989 competed in the all-world championship for Irish flute in Sligo Ireland.
+He attended Purchase College in New York as a performance major, won multiple young artist classical competitions and competed in the all-world championship for Irish flute in Sligo Ireland.

 In 1993 Grace released his first album of original compositions - Storm Rising followed by Celtic Voyage in 1995, when he also headlined benefit concerts for Amnesty International throughout the northeast U.S.